REXRITZ/DECS-Project/README.md

 The client can list all the files available on the server with the number of current readers/writers.
 A commit operation is required to update a file on the server.
 Clients can read shared files simultaneously, but only one user can write at a time, etc.

-A write to a file should notify clients who have checked out the file about the update event.

-Changes to a file can be pushed to or pulled by the client — this is a design choice to explore tradeoffs.
-Further, is the entire file pushed, or just the delta is also a design choice.

 ## Build Instructions

 - Server: `g++ server_session.cpp server.cpp -o server -lpthread`